Welcome to the SimScale Documentation. These pages aim to provide detailed information about how to use the SimScale simulation software platform.

-SimScale integrates a broad variety of simulation tools from structural mechanics, fluid dynamics and thermodynamics.
-Both Finite Element as well as Finite Volume based solvers are available.
-The SimScale team and our partners are constantly expanding the feature set of the platform with new analysis types and other features.
+SimScale integrates a broad variety of simulation software tools for structural mechanics, fluid dynamics, and thermodynamics.
+Both finite element as well as finite volume-based solvers are available.
+The SimScale team and our partners are constantly expanding the features of the platform.

-Listed below you can find the most important resources in this documentation.
+Listed below you can find the most important resources of this documentation.

-If this is your first visit to the SimScale platform, we recommend you to take a quick tour to get to know the basics of the SimScale Community, Dashboard and Workbench.
-Also take a look at our tutorial section.
+If this is your first visit to the SimScale platform, we recommend you to take a quick tour to get to know the basics of the SimScale Community, Dashboard, and Workbench.
+Also, besides the SimScale Documentation pages, your should discover our tutorial section.

-Every simulation starts with the 3D CAD-model that should be simulated.
+Every simulation starts with the 3D CAD model that should be simulated.
 There are a few requirements the geometry needs to fulfill in order to be compatible with SimScale as well as making sure that the simulation can be solved efficiently.
-Find out more about how to prepare your CAD model for simulation here:
+Find out how to prepare your CAD model for simulation here:

 Post-processing refers to the visualization of simulation results.
-Depending on your simulation, the result files can exceed multiple gigabytes in size, making a powerful and reliable vizualization environment essential.
-With the online post-processor, SimScale provides a state-of-the art tool for vizualizing simulation result data.
-Learn more about how to vizualize your simulation results with SimScale and how to conclude design changes in the following section:
+Depending on your simulation, the result files can exceed multiple gigabytes in size, making a powerful and reliable visualization environment essential.
+With the online post-processor, SimScale provides a state-of-the-art tool for visualizing simulation result data.
+Learn more about how to visualize your simulation results with SimScale and how to conclude design changes in the following section:

-In case you are interested in learning the theoretical basics about how engineering simulation works, check out the SimScale SimWiki:
+If you are interested in learning the theoretical basics of how engineering simulation software works, check out the SimScale SimWiki:

 Getting started with engineering simulation is not easy.
-In case you encounter a bug or get stuck when setting up your simulation, feel free to contact the SimScale support anytime.
+If you encounter a bug or get stuck when setting up your simulation and the SimScale Documentation doesn’t help, feel free to contact support anytime.
 We will do our best to help you as soon as possible.
 Find out how to troubleshoot the most common issues and how to reach our support in the sections listed below:

 What's NextPlatform Introduction